Visit Folkestone

 Once a traditional Victorian holiday resort, Folkestone has evolved into a cultural and artistic hub, renowned for its creative community, stunning coastal walks, and impressive harbour.
 Whether you’re drawn to its historical significance, contemporary art scene, or the beauty of the White Cliffs, Folkestone offers an intriguing mix of attractions for visitors.
 In this guide, we’ll explore everything you need to know about Folkestone, including its rich history, surrounding areas, things to do, top restaurants and pubs, and transport links.

-History Folkestone
+History of Folkestone

 Folkestone’s history dates back to Roman times, with evidence of early settlements and its use as a port.
 During the medieval period, the town became part of the Cinque Ports, a group of coastal towns that played a critical role in defending England and supporting trade.
 Its strategic location along the English Channel made Folkestone a key military and commercial hub throughout history.